ElementoLab/imcpipeline/README.md

 ```

 Make sure to have an updated PIP version.
 Development and testing is only done for Linux.
-If anyone is interested in maintaining MacOS/Windows
+If anyone is interested in
-fell free to submit a PR.
+maintaining this repository in MacOS/Windows fell free to submit a PR.

 ## Quick start